drBenway/pixi-vn-wiki/start/character.md

 `saveCharacter` is **required** to save the characters in the game.

+It is also possible to create a function for loading characters.
+The important thing is that it is started at least once before the characters are used in the game, otherwise they will not be available.

 ## Get characters by id

 To get a character by its `id`, you can use the `getCharacterById` function.